gaehlerm/SoftwareEngineering/README.md

 - Component tests test the interplay of many functions.
 Typically they test the functionality of libaries.
 - End-to-end (E2E) or acceptance tests test the behavior of the complete software.

-As we will see, each of these categories has its right to exist as they cover different parts of the code.
+As we will see, each of these categories has its own right to exist as they cover different parts of the code.

 // small tests are the foundation of the testing pyramid.
 They can be executed quickly.
 Meanwhile going towards bigger tests,they take longer to execute and are testing the interaction of components, rather than individual components themselves.
 Bigger tests might also be written in a different programming language than the underlying code.

 ## Unit tests

 A lot of programmers work as follows.
 They write a function and have to figure out if it works correctly.
 In order to do so, they use print statements.
 They run the code and check if the results are correct.

 ```Py
 def square(x):
 	if x == 2: